 Finsbury Park, Islington/Hackney/Haringey

-A 115-acre public park and its vibrant, multi-ethnic neighbourhood, situated north of Highbury
+A 115-acre public park and the vibrant, multi-ethnic neighbourhood on its southern flanks, situated north of Highbury

 The recreation ground and pleasure gardens called Finsbury Park were created from a surviving corner of Hornsey Wood in the 1860s for the welfare of the residents of the parliamentary constituency of Finsbury, an overcrowded inner city area that had no sizeable green spaces of its own.
 The constituency and the park lay at opposite ends of Islington parish and the parochial trustees were instrumental in persuading the Metropolitan Board of Works to finance the project.